-To the extent consistent with its investment objectives and strategies, the Fund may invest in foreign debt, including the securities of foreign governments.
+To the extent consistent with its investment objectives and strategies, the Fund (or the underlying funds) may invest in foreign debt, including the securities of foreign governments.
 Several risks exist concerning such investments, including the risk that foreign governments may default on their obligations, may not respect the integrity of such debt, may attempt to renegotiate the debt at a lower rate, and may not honor investments by U.S. entities or citizens.